Which Bang Suits You Best? 9 Types Of Fringe For Every Length, Texture & Face Shape

 Which bangs complement each face shape.

 As with determining the right haircut for your face shape, the general rule is this: Shapes with sharp angles fare best with softer, wispier bangs, and shapes with rounder features should add some face-framing definition.
 The guidance isn't so set in stone—you can of course get whatever chop you please—but if you're wondering which bang archetype fits yours best, here's what the stylists say:

 - For round faces: Adding some shape is key here.
-Both Brook and Frances agree that curtain, side-swept, and long styles work well, as they frame the face and offer some definition.
+Both Brook and Francis agree that curtain, side-swept, and long styles work well, as they frame the face and offer some definition.
 Some may say blunt bangs emphasize the width of a round face, but again, it's all about preference—you just might not want to go for arched, as the curve can accentuate the roundness.